MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/index.md

 You can now publish an upgrade to an existing app in the Google play store from Mobile Center.

-This is an early version.
-If you have interest in any specific capabilities, please contact us.
+This is an early version of the store distribution.
+If you have interest in any specific capabilities , please contact us.